sinanislekdemir/minik/README.md

 On ESP32, a single mission critical task can be assigned to the second core.
 Or tasks can be shared between cores.

+As of all daemons run on CORE0 and tasks are assigned to Cores in turns.
+So each turn will get (almost) equal number of tasks (programs).

 Minik OS includes an interpreted programming language called CManager.
 Syntax of CManager can be called a "pseudo-assembler".
 It is a bit ezoteric.
 Primarily because it is designed to run on 8bit small chips.
 Other interpreted languages